With the ease of selling online, it’s easy to forget just how important human connection can be in sales.

 Be mindful of how aggressively you sell, as this can be a turnoff for many.
 Think of what time you show up to their homes, what day of the week, and any other factor that may make all the difference in how your prospect perceives you.

-Pay attention to body language, facial expressions, breathing, and any other physical cues that can clue you in to how your pitch affects your prospects.
+Pay attention to body language, facial expressions, breathing, and any other physical cues that can clue you into how your pitch affects your prospects.

 At the end of the day, it’s not just about making a sale — it’s about creating a lasting and fruitful relationship for both sides.

-If the prospect feels like you understand them as a person, it can do wonders for lowering their guard and opening the channels for a sale.
+If the prospect feels like you understand them as a person, it can lower their guard and open the channel for a sale.

 It’s also important to know when to pump the brakes, as well as when someone is receptive to taking the next step in the deal.